wxwern/clarity/README.md

 </summary>

 - If used with Übersicht interaction enabled, it might be best to set `bar.jsx` to the background, while `status.jsx` and `spaces.jsx` are set to the foreground.
-- Some app icons may not load correctly if they're not in a standard location (can't locate `.icns` file or asset in `Assets.car`, can't find icon name from `Info.plist`, etc.) - You can manually create a 32x32 `.png` file in the auto-generated `appIcons` folder to supplement any missing app icons.
+- Rarely, some app icons may not load correctly (can't locate `.icns` file or asset in `Assets.car`, can't find icon name from `Info.plist`, etc.) - You can manually create a 32x32 `.png` file in the auto-generated `appIcons` folder to supplement any missing app icons.

 </details>